Private vs Public Health Insurance In Germany [English Guide]

 If you are self-employed or a freelancer, you have to cover the entire cost yourself.
 This is why public health insurance is so expensive when you are self-employed with a high income, and private health insurance might be a better and cheaper option.
 Your insurance fund will take the monthly amount directly from your bank account.
 It is based on your estimated income and will be adjusted at the end of the year.

 If you are a student under 25 years old, and your parents are publicly insured, you can be insured through your parents for free.
-If you have a side job and you make more than 520 euros a month, you need to get insured yourself and pay a reduced student rate of about 109 euros per month.
+If you have a side job and you make more than 538 euros a month, you need to get insured yourself and pay a reduced student rate of about 125 euros per month.
 If you are a student between 25 and 30 years old, you also pay the reduced student rate.
-If you are a student over 29 years, you can no longer benefit from the reduced student rate, but instead, you will have to pay the minimum contribution of around 180 euros per month.
+If you are a student over 29 years old, you can no longer benefit from the reduced student rate, but instead, you will have to pay the minimum contribution of around 180 euros per month.

-The long-term care insurance cost is 3,05% of your gross income if you have children and 3,3% if you don’t have children.
-As an employee, your employer also covers half of these costs, and freelancers or self-employed have to pay it themselves.
+The long-term care insurance cost is 3,4% of your gross income if you have children and 4% if you don’t have children.
+As an employee, your employer also covers half of these costs (except the additional 0,6% for childless employees), and freelancers or self-employed have to pay it themselves.

-To get an idea of your own costs, here you can find the cost calculator for the expat’s favorite public health insurance Techniker Krankenkasse.
+To get an idea of your own costs, you can use the cost calculator for the expat’s favorite public health insurance Techniker Krankenkasse.

 Which public health insurance should you choose in Germany?